pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< learner-task-help >}}

-The player can move the bat right off the top or bottom of the table.
+The player can move the bat right off the top or bottom of the court.

 {{< /learner-task >}}

-### Staying on the table
+### Staying on the court

 If you play the game now, you’ll see a bug.
-You can move the bat right off the top or bottom of the table.
+You can move the bat right off the top or bottom of the court.
 To stop this, you need to add checks to your code.

 At the moment, the code only checks whether the player is pressing `w`